 WeGrow does not propose to do any grading prior to the building permits being submitted.
-Per the biological report, the trees and dense brush layer covering the proposed area will be removed.
+All structures will be submitted with California certified engineered plans.
 The imported material will be crushed rock/gravel at a depth of 6 inches to apply to the access roadway in order to meet 4290 regulation standards.
-After the Use Permit is approved the greenhouses will require between 2-4 cubic yards for each one.
-The total amount estimated is 150 cubic yards at most and will covered through the building permit which allows for 500 cubic yards.